 It is, in part, due to this stated goal of global totalitarianism that the Order has as deplorable a reputation as it does amongst the various occult groups which make London their headquarters.
-The Order has made enemies of the Ordo Templi Orientis, the Black Brotherhood, the Hermetic Order of the Golden Dawn, the Voyagers Club, the Church of Starry Wisdom, the Sisterhood of Rats and the Strix Society amongst others with their activities, which include the theft of rare grimoires or objects of esoteric interest, the assault or assassination of prominent occult figures opposed to their goals, and being generally unpleasant about the whole thing.
+The Order has made enemies of the Ordo Templi Orientis, the Black Brotherhood and the Hermetic Order of the Golden Dawn among others with their activities, which include the theft of rare grimoires or objects of esoteric interest, the assault or assassination of prominent occult figures opposed to their goals, and being generally unpleasant about the whole thing.

-Recently, the Order has come to the attention of the Ministry of Esoteric Observation due to their part in the murder of several prominent members of the Voyagers Club in 1920, the Jade Suit Incident of that same year, as well as the 1921 Seeley Affair.
-In all three cases, the Order’s activities were curtailed by Charles St. Cyprian and Ebe Gallowglass.
-Later, in 1924, the duo again thwarted a scheme by a member of the Order, relating to one of the famed obsidian mirrors of Dr. John Dee.
+Recently, the Order has come to the attention of the Ministry of Esoteric Observation due to their part in the murder of several prominent members of the Voyagers Club in 1920, as well as the Jade Suit Incident of that same year, and the 1921 Seeley Affair.
+In each case, the Order’s schemes were upended by Charles St. Cyprian and Ebe Gallowglass, and the organisation has learned to its cost that crossing the Royal Occultist carries certain risks.